 Tetradic involves using a rectangle or square that uses four colors arranged in two complementary pairs.
 A tetradic rectangle could be yellow, blue, orange, and purple, while a square could be yellow, blue-green, purple, and red-orange.
 This harmony will give you the most variety but can be overwhelming at times.
 It’s important to let one color be the primary, while the three remaining colors serve as accents.

 Now that you know a little bit more about color theory, you can apply it by starting with one or two colors that you chose based on your ideal client and your brand archetype.
-Also, I would suggest in all brand palettes to include at least one dark and one light neutral.
+Also, I would suggest all brand palettes include at least one dark and one light neutral.
 For my fellow visual learners, I suggest using a color creator or color generator to help you in this process.
 And if you need some color inspiration, read my post on creating a Pinterest inspiration board that contains helpful color board links.

-Once you have your palette, start implementing it into your brand and website and remember to stay cohesive and consistent everywhere.
+Once you have your palette, start implementing it into your brand and website, and remember to stay cohesive and consistent everywhere.
 I guarantee this help you in attracting your ideal client and give you a concise library of color to easily refer to moving forward.